-I believe this new Code of Ethics publication would serve to guide our members to fulfil the public expectations and demands since it establishes clear norms for behaviour in various situations
+I believe this new Code of Ethics publication would serve to guide our members to fulfil the public expectations and demands since it establishes clear norms for behavior in various situations.

-Finally I wish to express my sincere appreciation and acknowledge the valuable contribution made by the members of the Professional Conduct (Ethics) Committee of CA Sri Lanka, for their efforts in developing and introducing this Code.
-I also take this I also take this opportunity to thank all technical and administrative staff at the technical division for producing this publication expeditiously.
+Finally I wish to express my sincere appreciation and acknowledge the valuable contribution made by the members of the Professional Conduct (Ethics) Committee and Technical Division Staff in producing this booklet.

-Reyaz/Mihula Chairman

-Professional Conduct (Ethics) Committee
+Reyaz Mihular Chairman Professional Conduct (Ethics) Committee 23 November 2016